Iron Chariots and the Limits of Self-Effort

 Israel failed to enter rest not because the promise was false, but because trust gave way to fear and self-reliance.

-Rest is not passivity.
-It is settled trust.
+Rest is not passivity, but rather is the peace that comes through settled trust.

 Iron chariots mark the boundary where self-effort ends and dependence must grow.